Which Method Is Used To Change The Value Of The Preferred Node In A Cluster?

 The usual process looks similar this:

-- Log in equally rootand offset thecrminteractive shell:
+rootand offset thecrminteractive shell: -

-- If you want to copy the electric current live configuration into your shadow configuration, use the following command, otherwise skip this stride: crm(myNewConfig)# cibreset myNewConfigThe previous control makes information technology easier to modify any existing resources later.
+cibreset myNewConfigThe previous control makes information technology easier to modify any existing resources later.

 Before loading your configuration changes dorsum into the cluster, it is recommended to review your changes with ptest.
 The ptest command can prove a diagram of deportment that will be induced past committing the changes.
 Yous need the graphviz bundle to brandish the diagrams.
 The following example is a transcript, calculation a monitor operation: